-Allegations concerning fraudulent, dishonest or corrupt practices or the falsification or withholding of information may be addressed as a disciplinary matter.
+Allegations concerning fraudulent, dishonest or corrupt practices or the falsification or withholding of information may be considered by implementing the disciplinary procedure, this may result in formal disciplinary sanctions including dismissal.

 9 Setting an Example

 School staff are role models and must adhere to behaviour that sets a good example to all the pupils within the School and is appropriate in a School setting.